Python for DevOps: A Beginner’s Guide

 - Python is one of the best scripting languages.
-The vast availability of python libraries allows you to write scripts that could communicate with system internals, manipulate files and strings, manage networks, and so on.
+The vast availability of Python libraries allows you to write scripts that can communicate with system internals, manipulate files and strings, manage networks, and so on.

 - Once you learn Python, you can write automation scripts in a well-structured way.
 Moreover, every Linux system today comes bundled with Python.